-As it so happens, Keaton and Stuart got married at Coopers Hall on Pi Day.
-It wasn’t an intentional choice, but I think the fact that they recognized the mathematical significance of the day and thought it was super cool says a lot about them.
+Coincidentally, Keaton and Stuart got married at Coopers Hall on Pi Day.
+The choice was on purpose, but I think the fact that they recognized the significance of the day and thought it was super cool says a lot about them.
 They even had pie for desert, and I remember them joking about serving it when I first met them.
 Both of them have a little bit of a geeky streak but in an incredibly good humored, intelligent, hip kind of way.

 Keaton runs an expanding physical therapist business called MovementX.
 I even got an appointment with her and she set me up with some great exercises to help me with a knee injury.
 The appointment was around Halloween and she was dressed up as a Minion when I arrived.
 And Stuart works for Nike, but that almost feels like a side note because he dabbles in so many other pursuits like photography, design, and woodworking.
 He even made his own boutonniere the morning of the wedding, and it looked like it was straight from the florist!